 Sandra Gollin Kies, Ph.D.
 Associate Professor Olga Lambert, Ed.D.
-Associate Professor Description: The Master of Arts (M.A.) in Linguistics Program will allow candidates to earn the M.A. in Linguistics with TESOL or an M.A. in Linguistics with Literary Studies.
-The M.A. in Linguistics with TESOL Concentration provides degree candidates with both practical and theoretical instruction in applied linguistics, including preparation for teaching English as a Second Language (ESL) in a range of contexts.
-The M.A. with Literary Studies Concentration gives degree candidates the option of combining linguistic and cultural studies with literature.
+Associate Professor Introduction Linguistics, the scientific study of language, is a highly diverse field with many specializations relevant to today's increasingly globalized educational and business environments.
+Benedictine's Master of Arts (M.A.) in Linguistics enables students to develop an in-depth understanding of the nature of human language, and how it is used to communicate for different purposes in a variety of social, cultural and professional contexts.
+The M.A. in Linguistics program provides a thorough grounding in the basics of linguistics as a discipline as well as a choice of two concentrations that provide students with skills in the application of linguistic theory.
+Description: The Master of Arts (M.A.) in Linguistics program will allow candidates to earn the M.A. in Linguistics with TESOL or an M.A. in Linguistics with Literary Studies.
+The M.A. in Linguistics with TESOL concentration provides degree candidates with both practical and theoretical instruction in applied linguistics, including preparation for teaching English as a Second Language (ESL) in a range of contexts.
+The M.A. with Literary Studies concentration gives degree candidates the option of combining linguistic and cultural studies with literature.
 Studies of literature in languages other than English, including Spanish, Arabic or Chinese are possible.
 The credit hours for either concentration total 28 semester credit hours of traditional 15-week courses and labs, plus 4-8 semester credit hours of individual, supervised research and writing for the master's thesis.
 Note: Credit hours for each course total 4 semester credit hours.
-Graduate-level courses that are listed as 3 semester credit hours in the catalog are those that are cross listed with undergraduate courses.
-An additional 1 semester credit hour lab session is added to each of these 3 semester credit hour courses for graduate students.
+Graduate-level courses that are listed as 3 semester credit hours in the catalog are those that are cross-listed with undergraduate courses.
+An additional 1 semester credit-hour lab session is added to each of these 3 semester credit-hour courses for graduate students.
 The completion of the thesis can be extended by an additional 4 semester credit hours if needed.
 M.A. with TESOL Concentration: